Samuel027/frontEnd/README.md

 A GitHub repo containing a clone of a simple user interface created using HTML and CSS.

+# HTML

+HTML is an acronym for Hyper Text Markup Language.
+It is a computer language devised to allow website creation.
+These websites can then be viewed by anyone else connected to the Internet.

+# CSS

+CSS is an acronym for Cascading Style Sheet.
+It is used to define styles for your web pages, including the design, layout and variations in display for different devices and screen sizes.

 ## Getting Started

 The following step by step instructions should get the website running.